X

 Starting Pitchers

 One of our underappreciated NRFI kings is on the mound today as Michael Wacha toes the rubber for the Royals.
 That's right, despite being a fairly mediocre pitcher, Wacha owns an impressive 20-1 NRFI record this season.
-He faces a Toronto team that is slumping in the first inning, going 9-1 on offensive NRFIs over their last 10 games.
+He faces a Toronto team that is slumping in the first inning, going 9-1 on offensive NRFIs over its last 10 games.

-You have to love both of those trends, even if clicking on Wacha against the AL-East leaders makes you a bit nervous.
+You have to love both of those trends, even if clicking on Wacha against the AL East leaders makes you a bit nervous.

 Toronto counters with Kevin Gausman, who can be Jekyll or Hyde out there depending on how he's locating his split-finger pitch and whether or not he's getting in front of or behind hitters.
 I'm going to give Gausman the benefit of the doubt today, as he's been in great form lately.
 Gausman just tossed six innings of one-hit baseball against the Tigers with 10 strikeouts, and that was after he shut down the Yankees for just one run while striking out eight in his start before that.

-Hopefully, Wacha can continue his first-inning dominance and we get the same version of Gausman that we've seen in his last two starts!
+Hopefully, Wacha can continue his first-inning dominance, and we get the same version of Gausman that we've seen in his last two starts!

 San Francisco Giants at New York Mets NRFI (-145 DraftKings Sportsbook)